EFForg/webrequest-tlsinfo-api/proposal.md

 # webRequest TLS Introspection API Extension Propsal

-This document outlines a proposed extension to the webRequest browser extension API that would add TLS introspection capabilities that are currently missing from all major browsers (exlucding the soon to be deprecated XPCOM/XUL Firefox APIs).
+This document outlines a proposed extension to the webRequest browser extension API that would add TLS introspection capabilities that are currently missing from all major browsers (exlucding the soon to be removed XPCOM/XUL Firefox APIs).

 ## The Problem